gbdrummer/symbiocss/04 - Building Reusable Components.md

 </{tag}>
 ```

-To construct a component, follow these steps:

-1. Select an appropriate HTML tag
-2. Choose a descriptive name for the component that is semantic to the content and establish its default properties
-3. Choose descriptors for the component's states and establish their properties
-4. Choose descriptors for the component's variations and establish their properties.
-Then, repeat step 3 for any additional states accompanying these variations
-5. Add any additional HTML attributes as necessary

 Here's a simple example:

-Let's say we have a basic UI for editing a block of text.
-At the bottom, we have a "Save" button.
-When the user clicks the button, its state changes to show whether or not the save operation was successful.
-Let's build this button:
+Let's say we are tasked with creating a UI that allows the user to edit a block of text.
+At the bottom, we have a "Save" button which will update in response to whether or not the save operation was successful.

-First, we select an appropriate tag.
+First, we need to select an appropriate tag.
 Because this button does not redirect users to a new document or section of the current document, an `<a>` tag is not appropriate, so let's go with a `<button>` instead:

 ```HTML
 <button>